Foundations

 Fluid

-Fluid layouts are calculated to their relative size, and stretch as the viewport is resized.
-For example, if you set the width of your layout to 100% width, each column will only be calculated to its relative size., and will stretch as the browser is resized.
+Fluid layouts are calculated to their relative size, and stretch as the screen (viewport) is resized.
+For example, if you set layout width to 100%, each column will only be calculated to its relative size, and will stretch as the browser is resized.

 Fixed

-Fixed layouts do not respond to the size of the screen (viewport) but remain at a fixed width at a specific numerical value e.g. 1920px.
+Fixed layouts don’t respond to the size of the viewport but remain at a fixed width at a specific numerical value (e.g. 1920px).

 Fluid

-Fluid layouts are calculated to their relative size, and stretch as the viewport is resized.
-For example, if you set the width of your layout to 100% width, each column will only be calculated to its relative size., and will stretch as the browser is resized.
+Fluid layouts are calculated to their relative size, and stretch as the screen (viewport) is resized.
+For example, if you set layout width to 100%, each column will only be calculated to its relative size, and will stretch as the browser is resized.

 Fixed

-Fixed layouts do not respond to the size of the screen (viewport) but remain at a fixed width at a specific numerical value e.g. 1920px.
+Fixed layouts don’t respond to the size of the viewport but remain at a fixed width at a specific numerical value (e.g. 1920px).

-NewsKit enables the appearance and behaviour of UI elements to change at different breakpoints.
+You can change the appearance and behaviour of UI elements at different breakpoints.

-In the codebase, changing the appearance and behaviour of UI elements can be achieved by utilising the component defaults and overrides system to override design tokens at specific breakpoints.
-For example, setting different typography presets at different breakpoints, can make the text larger on bigger devices than on smaller devices.
+In the codebase, use the component overrides and defaults system to override design tokens at specific breakpoints.
+For example, set different typography presets at different breakpoints to make text bigger on larger devices than on smaller devices.

-This is done by passing a single string token to be used across all breakpoints, or an object for a combination of multiple breakpoints - comprising of breakpoint keys and token values.
+This works by passing either a single string token to be used across all breakpoints, or an object for a combination of multiple breakpoints - consisting of breakpoint keys and token values.

 Code example

-This example below shows different typography presets being used at different breakpoint.
+Here’s an example of different typography presets at different breakpoints:

 1